Are Rice Products Low FODMAP?

 Rice (Low FODMAP)

 Brown, white, and basmati rice have all been tested by Monash University and they are low FODMAP (2).
 Rice makes a great base for meals and is very budget friendly, so instead of blowing your budget on gluten free pasta, consider rice instead.
 I love using brown rice in salads and you can find my gorgeous, low FODMAP chicken & brown rice salad here.
 If you find you are struggling with brown rice, talk to your dietitian about insoluble fibre and its role as an additional IBS trigger food.
-Monash recommend a serving size of 190g (or 1 cup) (2).
+Monash recommends a serving size of 190g (or 1 cup) (2).

 Rice Flakes (Low FODMAP)